How to get a European Health Insurance Card (EHIC)

 - Persons who are ordinarily residing in Malta and are covered by the national Social Security legislation.

 - Full-time students are entitled to the EHIC covering the necessary benefits for healthcare during the period of study.
-For more information you are asked to send us an email to firstname.lastname@example.org .
+For more information please email us at email@example.com .

 Applying for an EHIC

 The EHIC is free.
 A separate application form is needed for each person, with the exception of children under 16.

 The application form should reach the Entitlement Unit at least fifteen (15) working days prior to the departure date to allow for processing and postage of the card.